 - NO2 (NOS, nitrous, etc.) Just don’t.

-- Burnouts, [intentional] drifting, drag racing, etc. None of this will improve your finish time.
+- Burnouts, [intentional] drifting, drag racing, over-inflated egos, etc. None of this will impress us or improve your finish time.